-7 Missing as Deadly California Wildfire Continues to Grow
+7 missing as deadly California wildfire continues to grow

-CALIFORNIA — At least seven people were still missing in Shasta County, California, as the monstrous Carr Fire continued to grow Sunday, authorities said.
+(CNN) — At least seven people were still missing in Shasta County, California, as shifting winds, dry fuel and steep terrain helped the monstrous Carr Fire engulf almost 100,000 acres by Sunday night, authorities said.

+The fire has claimed six lives, including a firefighter and bulldozer operator working to extinguish the blaze.

-Sixteen people had been reported missing, but nine of those were found safe, according to Shasta County Sheriff Tom Bosenko, who spoke at a Sunday news conference.
+Sixteen people had been reported missing, but nine of those have been found safe, according to Shasta County Sheriff Tom Bosenko, who spoke at a Sunday news conference.

 Redding Police Sgt.
-Todd Cogle said, “We’re finding that there are a lot of communication issues” making it hard to locate residents.
+Todd Cogle said authorities are “finding that there are a lot of communication issues” making it hard to locate residents.

 “We spoke with several people who left their cell phones at their residences and in this day and age people don’t remember people’s phone numbers,” Cogle said.

-The fire, fueled by high winds and dry conditions, has chewed through 89,194 acres since Monday and is only 5% contained, according to the California Department of Forestry and Fire Protection, known as Cal Fire.
+The fire, which started a week ago, is only 17% contained, according to the California Department of Forestry and Fire Protection, known as Cal Fire.

+The blaze doubled in size Saturday.
+Flames have destroyed at least 874 structures in the area, Cal Fire said.

 High temperatures, low humidity and increased winds are all in the forecast, setting the stage for more explosive fire behavior, Chris Harvey with the Cal Fire Incident Management Team said Sunday.